Is this a Prime Time To acquire Playa Hotels & Resorts N.V. (PLYA) stock - The Dwinnex

-After closing at $5.48 in the most recent trading day, Playa Hotels & Resorts N.V.
-(NASDAQ: PLYA) closed at 5.53, up 0.91%.
-In other words, the price has increased by $+0.05 from its previous closing price.
-On the day, 1245697 shares were traded.
-PLYA reached its highest trading level at $5.57 during the session, while it also had its lowest trading level at $5.43.
+The price of Playa Hotels & Resorts N.V.
+(NASDAQ: PLYA) closed at 5.79 in the last session, up 0.70% from day before closing price of $5.75.
+In other words, the price has increased by $+0.14 from its previous closing price.
+On the day, 1157635 shares were traded.
+PLYA stock price reached its highest trading level at $5.84 during the session, while it also had its lowest trading level at $5.70.

 Top 5 Cheap Stocks to Own Right Now